kruziitt/korede-s-Data-Analysis-project/README.md

 Through coursework and projects, I have worked with real dataset to clean, analyse and interpret data accross different problem areas.
 I am intrested in applying data analytics across various domains and continuing to grow as a well rounded data anlyst.

 This repository shows my projects, learning progress and practical skills in data anlytics.
+# Portfolio Projects
+This section contains projects i have done and the program skill used to solve problem reaching a decision.
+1.